 Limited scholarships for groups needing assistance are available.
 To inquire about these scholarships, please check the appropriate box on the Student Walking Tour form required for booking.

 Conservancy tour docents do not accept tips.
 Additional donations, however, are accepted on behalf of the Conservancy.

 Motor Coach Parking - Motor coach parking in Downtown Los Angeles is very limited.
 We suggest contacting Classic Parking, the operator of The Music Center's garages at (213) 972-3477 to explore available options.
 Additionally, we can offer suggestions for motor coach drop-off and pick-up points convenient for your itinerary.

 Automobile Parking - Public parking garages and surface lots are available on weekends for a flat rate of about $5-$7 per car.
 Parking on weekdays may be significantly higher.

 Metro Rail - As an alternative to parking downtown, all of the tour itineraries are convenient to several Metro Rail stations.
+Historic Downtown launches from Pershing Square which is within one block from the Red Line's Pershing Square stop.
+Union Station may be accessed from serveral metro rail and public bus lines.
+Check out metro's trip planner if you plan to take public transit.
 Metro Rail offers student discounts.
 Additional information is available at https://www.metro.net/riding/fares/

 Downtown offers a wide variety of restaurant options.
 We’d be happy to suggest a list of eateries to match your group’s size, itinerary, and budget.
 Additionally, picnic or “brown bagging” options are available.
 Explore the possibilities of Grand Park, Biddy Mason Park, Pershing Square, the food court at California Plaza, Olvera Street, and Grand Hope Park (FIDM).